Smoothed Analysis of Learning from Positive Samples: Learning Model and Main Results

-In this section, we present our main results for PIU learning (\cref{prob:PUlearning}).
-Our first result, \cref{thm:sampleComplexity}, bounds the sample complexity and we restate it below. \sampleComplexity* As mentioned in \cref{sec:intro}, this result shows that VC dimension also characterizes PIU learning.
+In this section, we present our main results for {smooth positive-only learning} (\cref{prob:PUlearning}).
+Our first result, \cref{thm:sampleComplexity}, bounds the sample complexity and we restate it below. \sampleComplexity* As mentioned in \cref{sec:intro}, this result shows that VC dimension also characterizes {smooth positive-only learning, which is a stark contrast to characterizations for positive-only learning \textit{without} smoothness}.
 The proof of \cref{thm:sampleComplexity} appears in \cref{sec:perm}.